 Yes, you can move out of state and still get your benefits.
 Your benefits as an injured workers do not change when you move outside Washington State.
 The right to receive treatment, time loss, vocational rehabilitation, permanent disability and other benefits remains the same.
 Your responsibilities for your claim will remain the same.
 Washington laws will always apply to your claim regardless of where you live.

 You will want to let L&I know right away that you have moved so your claim isn’t delayed.
-Address changes must be submitted in writing via fax or mail and include your claim number and signature.
-We have this form for you: Change of address.
+Address changes should be submitted in writing, via fax or mail and include your claim number and signature.
+We have this form for you here: Change of address.

 You can also update your new address at the L&I claim and account center.

 When you let L&I know you’ve moved out of state, they will transfer your claim to an out of state claims manager.

 You must have an attending physician manage your treatment and provide reports to L&I regarding your medical treatment and your continued eligibility for other benefits.
 You accomplish this by getting an out of state doctor to be your attending physician.
 This attending physician must have a Washington State L&I account number to be able to be paid by L&I. THIS CAN BE THE MOST DIFFICULT ASPECT OF HAVING AN OUT OF STATE CLAIM.
 Most doctors and health-care providers simply don’t want to get involved.
 Talk to them.
 Ask them to help.
 It’s not that hard.
 We have advice that can help.